Groosham Grange

-Groosham Grange is a 1988 fantasy novel by English author Anthony Horowitz and the first novel in the Groosham Grange series.
-It follows the adventures of twelve-year-old David Eliot, who gets sent to a mysterious school called Groosham Grange and where he eventually learns he is the seventh son of a seventh son.
-Aimed at a similar audience of that of Horowitz's The Diamond Brothers series, it was partially based on the years Horowitz himself spent at his boarding school and his own unhappy childhood.
-This book went on to win the 1989 Lancashire Children's Book of the Year Award. and later the French Prix Européen du Roman Pour Enfants ("European Award for Children's Fiction") in 1993.
+Groosham Grange is a 1988 fantasy novel by English author Anthony Horowitz and the first of two novels in the Groosham Grange series.
+It follows the adventures of twelve-year-old David Eliot, who gets sent to a mysterious school called Groosham Grange where he eventually learns he is the seventh son of a seventh son.
+Aimed at a similar audience to that of Horowitz's The Diamond Brothers series, it was partially based on the years Horowitz himself spent at his boarding school and his own unhappy childhood.
+The novel went on to win the 1989 Lancashire Children's Book of the Year Award and later the French Prix Européen du Roman Pour Enfants ("European Award for Children's Fiction") in 1993.

 In 1999, a sequel entitled The Unholy Grail (later reissued as Return to Groosham Grange), was released.
 Horowitz had always intended for Groosham Grange to be the basis for a series, but he revealed to a fan on Twitter in 2021 that while he did indeed have plans to continue the series with a third book, he was dissuaded after the success of the Harry Potter series.

 Plot

-David Eliot is a 12 year old boy who’s arrived home for the Christmas holidays.
-He’s just been expelled from Beton College (a parody of Eton College) and nervously tells his parents the bad news.
+David Eliot is a 12-year-old boy who’s arrived home for the Christmas holidays.
+He has just been expelled from Beton College (a parody of Eton College) and nervously tells his parents the bad news.
 Upon hearing the news, his father reacts rather badly, forcing David to take refuge in his room to avoid the commotion.
 The next morning, a letter is delivered to the Eliot household that offers David a place at a mysterious new school that’s bizarrely described having an emphasis on discipline in nearly the exact same way that David’s father was just telling his wife.

 After David’s father makes all the necessary arrangements.
 David is then sent to this new boarding school called Groosham Grange immediately via a train that very same day, despite the fact that it is during the period when schools are closed for the Christmas holidays.
 On the train, he befriends a boy called Jeffrey and a girl named Jill Green, who are both in the same odd situation as him.
 Jeffrey was expelled for being caught smoking behind the cricket locker rooms (the misunderstanding being that he was set on fire, not that he was smoking cigarettes).
 The letter Jeffrey’s parents received describes Groosham Grange as the perfect college for their son, but this time around it is explains that the school is akin to a military training camp.
-Meanwhile, Jill had just ran away from her old boarding school, and her parents also received a letter praising the school's merits and describing it as a chic college for young girls.
+Meanwhile, Jill had just run away from her old boarding school, and her parents also received a letter praising the school's merits and describing it as a chic college for young girls.